pittcsc/pittcswiki/src/pages/guides/research.md

 You will have a chance to ask questions in a Q&A session.
-If you're interested in a professor's pitch, I suggest asking a question or two; asking questions demonstrate interest and makes you a little more memorable, which might be helpful if you later ask to join the professor's research project.
+If you're interested in a professor's pitch, I suggest asking a question or two; asking questions demonstrate interest and makes you more memorable, which might be helpful if you later ask to join the professor's research project.

 ### Doing well in a professor's class.